ArinW/SLE-Project/Task2/Readme.md

 ### environment .py
 The 'environment.py' file contains several methods that are directly extracted from the *CartPole-V1* environment of the *gym* library created by OpenAI.
-Some passages have been modified so that you have direct access to the equations of the motion of the inverted pendulum.

 ```python
 #Settings for Qlearning's algorithm